 Pork and fennel are a distinctive Italian pairing of sweet and mild.
 Roasted side by side on a single baking sheet, they get deliciously caramelized.

 - 12 garlic cloves, peeled

 - 3 pounds fennel bulbs (3 to 4), fronds and stalks removed, bulbs cored and cut into eighths

 - 2 pork tenderloins (about 1 pound each)

 - 1/2 teaspoon dried oregano

-Preheat oven to 475.
+Preheat oven to 475 degrees.
 On a large rimmed baking sheet, toss garlic, fennel, and 2 tablespoons oil; season with salt and pepper.
 Roast 10 minutes.

 Rub pork with remaining tablespoon oil; season with oregano, salt, and pepper.
 Remove baking sheet from oven, and push fennel and garlic to sides of sheet.
-Place pork in center, and roast 20 to 25 minutes, until an instant-read thermometer inserted in thickest part registers 145.
+Place pork in center, and roast 20 to 25 minutes, until an instant-read thermometer inserted in thickest part registers 145 degrees.